argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/02_NAS_and_more/README.md

-# Hyperparameter search for Classification with Tabular Data
+# From Neural Architecture Search to Automated Deep Ensemble with Uncertainty Quantification

-In this tutorial we will present how to run an hyperparameter search with DeepHyper on the **ThetaGPU** system.
+In this tutorial we will present how to run neural architecture search, joint hyperparameter and neural architecture search, and deep ensemble with DeepHyper on the **ThetaGPU** system.
 The machine learning task is about learning and understanding the uncertainties from synthetic data.

 To execute this tutorial it is possible to run an interactive Jupyter notebook locally or in an interactive session on ThetaGPU.